gardener/documentation/website/documentation/tutorials/knative-install/_index.md

 ---
-title: Install Knative in Gardener clusters
+title: Install Knative in Gardener Clusters
 description: A walkthrough the steps for installing Knative in Gardener shoot clusters.
 level: intermediate
 index: 10